cypriansakwa/scroll-sepolia-noir-zk-deployment/README.md

-# Deploying and Funding Smart Contracts on Base Sepolia Testnet
+# Deploying & Verifying Noir ZK Verifiers on Base Sepolia (Foundry + Noir)

 ## Introduction

-This lesson walks developers through the end-to-end onboarding and funding process for Base Sepolia testnet so they can deploy and verify smart contracts (e.g., Noir-generated verifiers) using Foundry.
-You'll learn how to:

-- Add Base Sepolia to MetaMask,
-- Obtain Base Sepolia test ETH from faucets,
-- Bridge a small amount of ETH from Ethereum Mainnet to Base Mainnet (so faucets will allow claims),
-- Configure reliable RPC providers (public vs Alchemy),
-- Create a BaseScan (Etherscan-style) API key,
-- Export a private key safely into a local .env for Foundry/forge,
-- Test the RPC connection and prepare for contract deployment.
+This end-to-end lesson combines onboarding to Base Sepolia with a practical pipeline for deploying and verifying a Noir-generated zero-knowledge (ZK) verifier contract using Foundry.
+It guides you from wallet/network setup, test-funding and bridging, through RPC configuration and tooling (Foundry, Noir), to deployment, on-chain verification, and proof submission.
+The guide emphasizes reproducible, secure practices and troubleshooting tips so you can go from a local circuit to an on-chain verifier that returns `true` for valid proofs.

-Intended audience: developers familiar with MetaMask and basic Solidity tooling who want a practical, reproducible workflow for testnet onboarding and contract deployment.
+Intended audience: Developers who know MetaMask and basic Solidity tooling and want a practical workflow to deploy and verify ZK verifiers on Base Sepolia.

+---

 ## Objectives